iamcco/diagnostic-languageserver/README.md

     "requiredFiles": [                         // only run formatter if any of these files exist. optional ".run_dartfmt",
     ],
-    "ignoreExitCode": false                    // ignore exit code. default false: exit code > 0 will not change the file.
+    "ignoreExitCode": false,                   // ignore exit code. default false: exit code > 0 will not change the file.
                                                // some formatter may exit with code > 0 so you need set it to true or number[]
                                                // exit code array that you want to ignore.
-  }
+    "ignore": [".git", "dist/"]                // ignore pattern same as `.gitignore`
+                                               // don't forget to add `rootPatterns` when using `ignore`
+                                               // it need workspace to filter }
 ```